Skip to main content

 9 mentions Positive Neutral Negative

-The game offers a fun and engaging experience but is notably short, with completion times around 2.5 to 3 hours and limited replay value due to its linear progression and lack of varied content.
-While enjoyable, there is little incentive for multiple playthroughs beyond a few minor achievements.
+The game offers a fun and engaging experience but is notably short, typically completing in around 2.5 to 3 hours, with limited replayability due to its linear progression and lack of additional content or challenges.
+While players appreciate its unique mechanics and aesthetic, the current lack of meaningful reasons to replay limits its long-term appeal.

-• “The gameplay is fun and nails the Windows 9x aesthetic, but it's very short and not highly replayable, taking around 2.5 hours to complete.”
+• “The game nails the Windows 9x aesthetic and the gameplay is fun, though it's very short and not highly replayable.
+It took me around 2.5 hours to complete.”

-• “My first run took about 3 hours, and aside from two time-based achievements, there is very little replayability at the moment.”
+• “My first run was about 3 hours long, and besides two time-based achievements, there is currently very little replayability.”

-• “The game is pretty fun with some unique mechanics not seen in other idlers; while it lacks much replayability, it's worth the time for the price.”
+• “The game is pretty fun with some new mechanics not seen in other idlers; while it doesn't offer much for replayability, it's worth the time for the price.”

 • “My first run was around 3 hours long and aside from the two time achievements, there is really little replayability at the moment.”

-• “Only took 3 hours to beat, and once you've beat it there really isn't much replayability at the moment.”
+• “Only took 3 hours to beat, and once you've beaten it there really isn't much replayability at the moment.”

 • “I just don't know how much replay value I could get out of the game with how linear the leveling system is.”